 It was painful to sit, and my hip would get stiff and make it difficult to walk when I stood up.
 I had overstretched myself in the past and thought I had overdone it in one of my practice sessions.
 I tried to loosen my left hip and leg with taijiquan and xingyiquan sequences that kept me upright and abandoned qigong or calisthenic exercises entirely.

 My hip and leg would hurt for a couple of days, I would work through it, then it would return.
 I instinctively knew that I needed more movement but was not yet willing to give enough attention to the solution.
 There were too many things to learn about software development, calling for more hours behind the computer instead of in mindfulness practice.

 By the end of 2002, I was in the type of pain that never quit.
 I could not sit, lie down, or walk without hurting.
 I asked friends, family, and coworkers for advice about a doctor and visited a physician.
-Without some incident to indicate an injury, he believed that I was developing arthritis in my hip.
+Without some incident to indicate an injury, he believed I was developing arthritis in my hip.
 I said that it felt like my muscles and not my bones, but he insisted that was common and gave me a popular arthritis drug.